domRiddle/ASF/Compatibility.md

 It's not required for running ASF instances to share the same `*LimiterDelay` properties, they can use different values, as each ASF will add its own configured delay to the release time after acquiring the lock.
 If the configured `*LimiterDelay` is set to `0`, ASF instance will entirely skip waiting for the lock of given resource that is shared with other instances (that could potentially still maintain a shared lock with each other).
 When set to any other value, ASF will properly synchronize with other ASF instances and wait for its turn, then release the lock after configured delay, allowing other instances to continue.

-ASF takes into account `WebProxy` setting when deciding about sharing scope, which means that two ASF instances using different `WebProxy` configurations will not share their limiters with each other.
+ASF takes into account `WebProxy` setting when deciding about shared scope, which means that two ASF instances using different `WebProxy` configurations will not share their limiters with each other.
 This is implemented in order to allow `WebProxy` setups to operate without excessive delays, as expected from different network interfaces.

 ---